linagora/obm-deploy-doc/docs/quickstart.md

 Installing an obm-full (all services on the same host)
 ----------------------------------------------------------------------

-If you have an already running remote hosts or a VM on your desktop, you can directly use the obmfull-example inventory provided by OBM-Deploy.
+If you have an already running remote host or a VM on your desktop, you can directly use the obmfull-example inventory provided by OBM-Deploy.

-The only thing you need to do is to replace obm.example.com with your hostname in the file.
+The only thing you need to do is to replace obm.example.com with your hostname in the obmfull-example file.

 Then, you can make your first automated deployment :